It’s a dreaded feeling that I know only too well: the frustration of my boyfriend coming too fast when we have sex.

 - Remember to put into practice all the practical foreplay and sex tips.

 Do you have problems with your partner not lasting long enough?
 How have you tried to deal with it so far?
-Feel free to leave a comment below.
+Feel free to share your story below, and if you need some advice, we’ll try and help out.